SharDassaut/SharDassaut/README.md

 ### Hi
-I'm a college student learning IT.
-I'm here to learn about automation, app development or others areas.
-I would happily collaborate on projects

 <!--
 **SharDassaut/SharDassaut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.